michellesun/zuppa-di-bella/README.md

 - clusters.py: a program that takes in the database and create k-cluster files

-- webapp.py: link it with front end. not active at the moment
+- flaskr.py: link it with front end. not active at the moment

-last updated: Aug 13, 2012
+last updated: Sep 21, 2012